 But first, how to even create a page in the first place:

 To do that, simply go to your WordPress dashboard, and then Pages → Add New.
-You’ll see this screen:
+You’ll see this screen, which should be looking quite familiar at this point:

 Now, with the how-to out of the way, here are the pages you should consider creating: